HZEmpire/UW-CS350-os161/README.md

 ## A3 for argument input, execv, and VM

-## May have different output to assignment test file due to change of requirements.
+## May have a different output to assignment test file due to change of requirements.

-Please ignore 4 test commit on Feb.
+## Please ignore 4 test commits on Feb 22.